 Laibson et al. (2003) found in simulations that hyperbolic discounters borrow more than three times as much as rational consumers, regardless of whether both types pay the same interest rate or hyperbolic discounters pay higher rates.
-Applying these results to credit card pricing suggests that rational consumers are likely to use credit cards purely for transacting, while hyperbolic discounters are more likely to use them for borrowing.
-Also, allowing consumers to choose how much to pay on their credit cards each month makes it more likely that hyperbolic discounters will accumulate high levels of credit card debt, because each month they resolve to start paying off their debt, but when the next bill arrives they consume too much and postpone repaying for another month.
-Because hyperbolic discounters borrow on their credit cards more than rational consumers, they are also more likely to pay high interest rates and penalty fees.
-Thus, hyperbolic discounters are more likely than rational consumers to accumulate steadily increasing credit card debt.
+Applying these results to credit card pricing suggests that rational consumers are more likely to use credit cards purely for transacting, while hyperbolic discounters are more likely to use them for borrowing.
+Also, allowing consumers to choose how much to pay on their credit cards each month makes it more likely that hyperbolic discounters will accumulate high credit card debt, because each month they resolve to start paying off their debt, but when the next bill arrives they consume too much and postpone repaying until the following month.
+Because hyperbolic discounters borrow more than rational consumers, they are also more likely to pay high credit card interest rates and penalty fees.
+Thus, hyperbolic discounters are likely to accumulate steadily increasing credit card debt, while rational consumers are more likely to avoid accumulating debt by repaying in full.

-Gross and Souleles (2002) provide evidence supporting the hyperbolic discounting model in the context of credit cards--specifically, they find that cardholders increase their borrowing in response to interest rate reductions by more than they reduce their borrowing in response to interest rate hikes-which suggests why lenders offer low introductory interest rates and charge high rates later.
-In the bankruptcy context, a 2006 study of debtors who sought credit counseling prior to filing for bankruptcy found that two-thirds were in financial difficulty because of "poor mone y management/excessive spending" (National Foundation for Credit Counseling, 2006).
-Again, these results suggest that most debtors in financial distress are hyperbolic discounters rather than rational consumers who have experienced adverse events.
+Gross and Souleles (2002) provide evidence supporting the hyperbolic discounting model in the context of credit cards: they find that cardholders increase their borrowing in response to interest rate reductions by more than they reduce their borrowing in response to interest rate hikes-which suggests why lenders offer low introductory interest rates and charge high rates later on.
+In the bankruptcy context, a 2006 study of debtors who sought credit counseling prior to filing for bankruptcy found that two-thirds were in financial difficulties because of "poor money management/excessive spending," while only 31% who were in difficulties because of loss of income or medical bills (National Foundation for Credit Counseling, 2006).
+These results suggest that most debtors in financial distress are hyperbolic discounters rather than rational consumers who have experienced adverse events.